mikosavolainen/GameShop/README.md

+Sure!
+Here’s the updated documentation for the Wrench Game Store API, incorporating the details from your code.

-# Wrench Game Store API
+# Wrench Game Store API Documentation

 This project is an API built using Node.js, Express, and MongoDB for managing users and games for a game store.
-It supports user registration, login, email confirmation, and game uploading.
+It supports user registration, login, email confirmation, game uploading, and other functionalities.

 ## Features

 - **User Registration & Login:**
   - New users can register and confirm their email.
-  - Users can log in using a username and password.
+  - Users can log in using a username or email and password.

 - **Email Confirmation:**
   - After registration, an email is sent to the user for email verification.

 - **Game Management:**
-  - Games can be added to the database with metadata like name, description, file location, category, price, and rating.
+  - Games can be added to the database with metadata like name, description, file location, author, category, price, and ratings.
+  - Users can retrieve their owned games and search for games using various filters (e.g., text search, category, price range).

-- **Password Encryption:**
+- **Password Management:**
+  - Users can reset their passwords via email.
-  - User passwords are hashed using `bcryptjs` for security.
+  - Passwords are encrypted using `bcryptjs` for security.

+- **Discord Integration:**
+  - Uploaded images can be sent to a specified Discord channel.

 ## Prerequisites